Home /Blog /

 • Run tests long enough to reach significance before declaring a winner.
 A one-week test on a low-volume segment tells you nothing.

-Here are the quick tactics worth adding regardless of which strategies above you prioritize first:
+Here are the pro tips worth adding regardless of which strategies above you prioritize first:

 • Give customer-facing teams visibility into product usage data, not just support ticket history.